 Whether you like Mozart or Carrie Underwood, good singing is good singing.
 The fundamentals I teach support healthy, sustainable vocal production that you can use in choir AND at karaoke night.

-I am currently working on a Master of Music at the University of Michigan, and I have a B.M. from the University of Southern California.
-Although my focus is on operatic and classical singing, I have sung musical theater, jazz, and pop as well - I was in an A Capella group in college and have sung with a few local oldies and jazz bands.
-So whether you are considering a career in music or just want to brush up your shower singing, give me a call!
+I just earned my Master of Music degree in Voice Performance at the University of Michigan, and I have a Bachelor of Music from the University of Southern California.
+Although my focus is on operatic and classical singing, I have sung musical theater, jazz, and pop as well; I was in an A Capella group in college and have sung with a few local oldies and jazz bands.
+Whether you are considering a career in music or just want to brush up your shower singing, I'm game!

-To find out more about me, check out my post for the TakeLessons.com blog: http://takelessons.com/blog/how-to-sing-jazz
+To find out more about me, check out one of my many posts for the TakeLessons.com blog: http://takelessons.com/blog/how-to-sing-jazz

 *** Lesson Details ***

 30, 45, and 60-minute lessons available; 30-minute lessons recommended for children ages 10-14.
-Lessons will begin with vocalization with specialized warm-ups targeting technique, such as proper breath control, vowel clarity, and relaxed singing.
-The second half of lessons will be spent on repertoire, e.g. music.
-You may choose your own music based on preference or upcoming events, or ask for suggestions.
+Lessons begin with vocalization with specialized warm-ups targeting technique (proper breath control, vowel clarity, and relaxed singing).
+The second half of lessons is spent on music.
+You may choose your own music or ask for suggestions.

 Three items to bring to lessons: